 Date of Review:

 Completion of program goals:

-Completion of professional goals:
+Completion of professional goals: J

-Other major accomplishments:
+Other major accomplishments: -

-Other major accomprishments.
+Other major accompnishments.]

 Academic Competencies: Exceeds Appropriate Needs Unsatisfactory

-Knowledge of identify, function and ethics Expectation Level Improvement Opportunit
+Knowledge of identify, function and ethics Expectation Level Improvement Opportuni

 Assessment Skills

 Direct Intervention Skills

 Indirect Intervention Skills

 Research Skills

 Psychological Science Foundations

 Professional Behavior:

 Timeliness of logs, files up to date etc.

 Professional Behavior

 Commitment to Professional Development

 Goals and competencies to work on over the next year:

-Competency weaknesses or deficits to note (if any): Committee's Recommendation for Student's Status: student is encouraged to continue in the program for another year, and general gestions for improvement may be offered. ation Requested with Suggested Plan.
-The student is encouraged to continue of time, but is apprised, in writing, of problems perceived by the faculty and (c) Competency Concerns- Remedia the program pursuant to his or her suc prescribed by the faculty. ation Required with Prescribed Plan.
-The student is permitted to continue in cessfully completing a specified and written program of remediation Major Professor Student's Signature acknowledging feedback Augus 110tessor Statent's organical eachievine aging recubicing Secondary Mentor / Advisor Program Director comments: Program Director i rogrami Director
+Competency weaknesses or deficits to note (if an ny): Committee's Recommendation for Student's Status: ) (a) Student in Good Standing.
+The student is e professional recommendations or suggestions fo ncouraged to continue in the program for another year, and general r improvement may be offered. Э uested with Suggested Plan.
+The student is encouraged to continue t is apprised, in writing, of problems perceived by the faculty and 0 (c) Competency Concerns- Remediation Requ the program pursuant to his or her successfully of prescribed by the faculty. nired with Prescribed Plan.
+The student is permitted to continue in completing a specified and written program of remediation Major Professor Student's Signature acknowledging feedback Secondary Mentor / Advisor Program Director comments: Program Director